DeeboyEdx/speech2input/README.md

     ## **Command** card

     Next is the command card.
     With this, you'll be able to tell your computer to **perform** a multitude of physical inputs, either colloquially "minimize" or literally "press alt space n".
-See list of examples.  **TODO**
+See [more](#literal).

     ![Command card example](https://user-images.githubusercontent.com/71462840/146622849-f7a05af8-faef-4a3b-991c-d41e045781b2.png)
     <br><br>